Harsh-Panwar000/Taiwan-House-Prediction/README.md

 # Taiwan-House-Prediction

-The goal of this model is to predict the value of houses in Taiwan based on specific attributes **ALL ATTRIBUTES WERE USED EXCEPT LONGITUD, LATITUDE, HOUSE NUMBER AND TRANSACTION DATE**
+The goal of this model is to predict the value of houses in Taiwan based on specific attributes **ALL ATTRIBUTES WERE USED EXCEPT LONGITUDE, LATITUDE, HOUSE NUMBER AND TRANSACTION DATE**

 The accuracy of the model varies.
 The best accuracy tested was 70%